-- Dispute resolution spectrum with explanations of all options, legislations, and regulation - Arbitrator is selected jointly by all participating municipalities or by the Minister

-- Arbitrated decision, binding on the parties - · Agree to current state and process for exploring outstanding services and land use
+- The arbitrator is selected jointly by all participating municipalities or by the Minister; - The arbitrated decision is binding on the parties; and - · Agreeing to current state and process for exploring outstanding services and land use.

-If municipalities preparing an ICF cannot agree and are therefore unable to approve an ICF by April 1, 2020, then the arbitration process outlined in \$708.34 of the MGA would apply.
+If municipalities preparing an ICF cannot agree and are therefore unable to approve an ICF by April 1, 2021, then the arbitration process outlined in \$708.34 of the MGA would apply.